CExA-project/ddc/docs/using_ddc.md

 target_link_libraries(YOUR_TARGET_USING_FFT DDC::core DDC::fft)
 ```

-Note that you must still link to `DDC::core` because most component functionalities (such as FFT) depend on features provided by the core library.
+\note You must still link to `DDC::core` because most component functionalities (such as FFT) depend on features provided by the core library.